 The wooden ship being built by a flamboyant Englishman and a team of underdogs was suddenly pulled to center stage of a drama about saving the “Special Relationship” between the U.S. and Britain.
 The “Code of Silence” that kept this story hidden for more than sixty years has finally been broken thanks to declassified government documents from the U.S. and U.K., access to a secret archive and good detective work.

 Just weeks before sailing past the Statue of Liberty, the ship’s cargo of treasure chests was quietly unloaded in Plymouth and no one was talking.
 When asked about them the answer was “Don’t know,” “Didn’t see anything,” “Heard nothing.”

 There was also a $500,000 discrepancy.
 The ship cost $600,000 to build, but only $100,000 was clearly identified.
 Where did the rest come from?

-The United States government confirmed that the Pilgrim replica was “a famous ship in her own right” in 2020 when she was added to its list of National Historic Sites.
+The United States government confirmed that the Pilgrim replica was “a famous ship in her own right” in 2020 when it was added to America’s list of National Historic Sites.